EgonOlsen71/c64games/README.md

 * Vittorio: An artillery duel like game

-* Mostris: A variant of the of another famous game that ends with ...tris
+* Mostris: A variant of another famous game that ends with ...tris

 * Uberswap: A match three game